 The titanium face is rated 10% stronger than other drivers.
 When used in play, the result is more consistent distances even when the ball is hit from an off-center position.

-From low-handicappers to beginners, golfers are fans of the club itself due to the various adjustable settings.
+From low-handicappers to beginners, golfers are fans of the club due to the various adjustable settings.
 The nice thing about this golf club is that as your game progresses, you will be able to adjust the settings providing the most optimal results at the stage you’ll grow to.
 If you are learning how to hit a golf ball, the Mizuno GT 180’s flexibility and settings will not disappoint.

-The only complaint, and it’s been noted in a few reviews, is when compared to the Mizuno ST 180 the GT version seems to consistently hit the ball shorter.
+The only complaint, and it’s been noted in a few other reviews, is when compared to the Mizuno ST 180 the GT version seems to consistently hit the ball shorter.
 While this might not bother better players as much, most golfers want nothing more than to smirk at their mates on every hole as they outdrive them.

 There are a few stock shaft options that are offered with the Mizuno GT 180.
 The shaft can make all the difference when looking into the overall performance of the driver.